MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 Besides using the memory address directly, the shared buffer object can be accessed from native side via an IStream* object that you can get from the shared object.

-When the application code calls `ShareBufferToScript`, the script side will receive a `SharedBufferReceived` event containing the buffer as an `ArrayBuffer` object.
+When the application code calls `PostSharedBufferToScript`, the script side will receive a `SharedBufferReceived` event containing the buffer as an `ArrayBuffer` object.
 After receiving the shared buffer object, it can access it the same way as any other ArrayBuffer object, including transering to a web worker to process the data on the worker thread.